Austin Riley Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.48 team ERA that ranks 18th among all MLB pitching staffs.
+- The Marlins have a 4.53 team ERA that ranks 20th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.